 If you are besotted by autumn colour, look for trees that are now showing off their deciduous tones.
 You’re best to wait until June to buy them, as this is when our large range of bare-rooted trees come in.

 Move your orchids to a position where they get plenty of light.
 Remember, lime green leaves mean they are getting enough light to flower, dark green leaves are beautiful but indicates light levels are too low.
-Applications of potash, or Campbells Orchid Fertiliser for flowering, will improve the floral display.
+Applications of potash, or Orchid Fertiliser for flowering, will improve the floral display.
 Remember to put a light application of snail bait as soon as you see any flower spikes emerging.

 Yes, they are here and in so many colours!
 An ideal Mother’s Day gift and one of the most showy autumn / winter flowers.
 Pluck off spent flowers with a sharp tug and twist.
 Liquid feed regularly and only water when the surface of the potting mix starts to dry out.
-Have them inside for some floral cheer but put them out at night as the cold air keeps them flowering and happy for longer – it is extraordinary how long they will flower for under this regime.
+Have them inside for some floral cheer but put them out at night as the cold air keeps them flowering and happy for longer – it is extraordinary how long they will flower under this regime.

 Autumn flowering bulbs will benefit from a dressing of blood & bone (or complete fertiliser) as the leaves start to yellow off.